zhenghh04/mlperf_storage/Submission_guidelines.md

 * ``subset``: Intended for node local storage systems.
 In this mode, checkpointing is simulated on a single host by writing/reading only a fraction (``num_gpus/TP/PP/DP``) of the checkpoint data, where ``num_gpus`` is the number of gpus on the host.

-In the close submission, if **the number of processes is 8** than (TPxPPxDP) set in Table 2, it will be automatically identified as subset mode for 70B, 405B, and 1T workloads.
+For the ``subset`` mode, a valid submission will have to set total number of processes to be 8.

 **Checkpoint write and (read) recovery**